Establishing an endowment is a great way to support the immediate needs of Ball State while also insuring its future well-being.

 - named visiting professorships

 Academic Program Support

 A variety of endowment opportunities exist to provide permanent support for specific departments, centers, research programs, and other academic programs.
 Endowment opportunities for academic program support include:

 - named departments

 - named deans' funds for excellence

 Expendable funds do not create permanent legacy endowments.
 Rather, all of the gifts donated to these funds are wholly expendable.
-However, you may create permanent endowments from your existing expendable funds, or in addition to such funds.
 The minimum funding level for an expendable fund is $1,000.

 Annually funded scholarships of $1,000 or more can be made to enhance the educational experience of Ball State students.
 These gifts can: